cassac/bulk_follow/README.md

 The Github script `follow_gh.py` will follow users.
 The LinkedIn script `follow_li.py` will send a invitation for each user or if the user has already sent you an invitation the script will automatically accept their invitation.

-1) Download spreadsheet file as `.csv` and place in this repo's root directory
+1) Place your .csv file in this repo's root directory.
+Make sure GitHub and LinkedIn user handles are located in the 3rd and 4th column and start on the 3rd row.
+Reference the format in `contacts.example.csv` for clarification.

 2) Change `config.example.py` to `config.py` and fill in Github username and password along with .csv filename